How and Why Did You Create this Booklist?

 Emma Bull (Non-Borderlands)

 This independent novel, long out of print, was recently reprinted.
 It’s about an otherworld intruder, a pooka who shape-shifts into a large black dog, and Eddi McCandry, a mortal musician who becomes an unwilling pawn in a fairy civil war, is extremely well done.
 Bull draws on fairy folklore throughout her novel, but uses it to create fully realized characters.
 Bull’s work is often cited as an example of “urban fantasy,” but she makes Minneapolis as full of wonder as Tir nan Og.
 This is one of the books that you really should read.
 Don’t pass by Bull’s SF either; Bone Dance and Falcon are both exquisite, and there’s even a tangential connection to things Celtic Fantasy in Falcon, since much of the nomenclature is Welsh.
+Try to find the out of print Tor editions; the subsequent self-published ebooks are sub par.

 C. J. Cherryh